Estimated reading time: 2 minutes

 Purpose of the Consortium Null and Void Agreement

-The primary purpose of this agreement is to release the parties from their foreseen responsibilities and liabilities.
+The primary purpose of this agreement is to release the parties from their foreseeable responsibilities and liabilities.
 It is especially important if the original Consortium Agreement does not provide an appropriate termination or cancellation solution.
 By signing this agreement, the involved parties can avoid potential disputes and legal complications.

 When to Use the Agreement